-The annual costs section presents costs associated with running the geothermal system and alternate systems over a single year.
-Costs include the energy costs, CO2 emissions costs, water usage costs, maintenance costs and mechanical room lease opportunity costs.
+Variable costs include energy costs, CO_2 emissions costs, water costs, maintenance costs and mechanical room lease costs.
 Costs are reported as "0.00" if one or more of the required (and user-defined) variables used in the calculations have not been set.
 For example, if the user has selected a natural gas boiler as an alternate heating system but has not specified the maintenance costs for such a system, then the maintenance costs will be reported as "0.00".
 Upon seeing the "0.00" the user can go back to the Other Costs panel, input the maintenance costs, return to the Results page and then hit 'Calculate' again to recalculate the results.